 Muay Thai kick pads are the most versatile piece of equipment in the Muay Thai gym.
 While Thai pads that come in a number of shapes and sizes, they are all designed to take punishment from kickers.

-If you take a look for Thai pads online you will notice there are dozens of different options available.
+If you take a look at Thai pads online you will notice there are dozens of different options available.
 There are some Thai pads sold ridiculously cheap (made in China), while others are overpriced.
 This article is designed to provide you with a set of things you can look for when selecting Thai pads.

 Before I start talking about the factors to look for when selecting a Thai Kick pad, I will give you my personal recommendation on which Thai pad I prefer.